Octopus773/lily/README.md

 # lily
-lily is simple library to manage linked lists
+lily is a simple library to manage linked lists